-In accordance with the requirements of the Companies Act, 2013 and Article of Association of the Company Mr. Akella Parvathisem, Technical Director retires by rotation at the ensuing Annual General Meeting and being eligible, offer himself for re-appointment.
+In compliance with the requirements of the Companies Act, 2013 and Article of Association of the Company Mr. Kakarlapudi Sitarama Raju, Non-Executive Director, retires by rotation at the ensuing Annual General Meeting and being eligible, offered himself for re-appointment.
 Your Board of Directors recommends his re-appointment.
 His brief profile has been provided in the notice and forms part of this Annual Report.

-c) Appointment and Re-appointment of Managing Director and Whole-time Director:
+c) Appointment and Cessation of Directors: